Charlottesville, Virginia: Crime

+The total number of crimes reported in Charlottesville declined from 2009 to 2020, followed by a slight rebound continuing through 2023.

 Economy

 Charlottesville is the home of the National Radio Astronomy Observatory headquarters, the Leander McCormick Observatory and the CFA Institute.
 It is served by two area hospitals, the Martha Jefferson Hospital founded in 1903, and the University of Virginia Hospital.
 The National Ground Intelligence Center (NGIC) is in the Charlottesville area.
-Other large employers include Crutchfield, Emerson Automation Solutions, PepsiCo and SNL Financial.
+Other large employers include Crutchfield, Emerson Automation Solutions, PepsiCo and S&P Global.

 18% of people employed in Charlottesville live there, while 82% commute into the city.
 42% of those commuting to Charlottesville live in Albemarle County.
 Additionally, 11,497 people commute from Charlottesville outside of the city for employment.
 51% of those commuting from Charlottesville work in Albemarle County.
 In 2016, Charlottesville had a 3.3% unemployment rate.

 Largest employers

-According to the city's 2019 Comprehensive Annual Financial Report the largest employers in the city are:
+According to the city's 2024 Comprehensive Annual Financial Report the largest employers in the city are as follows:

-As of 2016, 11,129 people work for the government, with 376 working for the federal government, 7,796 working for the state government, and 2,957 working for the local government.

-Breweries

-Charlottesville has nine breweries within or near its city limits: South Street Brewery (owned by Blue Mountain Brewery), Champion Brewing Company, Three Notch'd Brewing Company, Random Row Brewing Company, Rockfish Brewing Company, Wild Wolf Brewing Company, Pro Re Nata Brewery, Reason Beer (Albemarle), and Decipher Brewing (Albemarle).
-The first brewery in the city was Blue Ridge Brewery, located on West Main Street, and was owned and managed by grandchildren of writer William Faulkner.
-Starr Hill Brewery was originally based in Charlottesville but is today located in Crozet, Virginia, 13 miles west of the city.